tijmenvangulik/Ergometerspace/README.md

 Ergometer rowing web app for concept 2

-Uses bluetooth or a data-server to connect your phone to the concept 2 ergometer with a PM5.
-(A performance monitor with a lower number does not support bluetooth, it is possible to upgrade the performance monitor)
+Uses bluetooth,USB or a data-server to connect the app to the concept 2 ergometer with a PM3-5.

 Features
 - Create your own dashboard with values and gauges and other widgets